Lightning Hockey Operations

 Even more impressive than his career statistics may be his 20-year run as captain in Detroit, the longest tenure in NHL and major sports history.
 Yzerman was named captain of the Red Wings prior to the 1986-87 season, making him the youngest captain in franchise history at 21-years-old.
 Yzerman made an impressive 20 playoff appearances as a player with the Red Wings, along with his three Stanley Cup Championships.
 On January 2, 2007, Yzerman's No. 19 was retired by the Red Wings at Joe Louis Arena, the sixth to hang in the rafters there.
 During his illustrious career Yzerman was selected to the NHL All-Star Game on 10 occasions.

 After retiring from the game, Yzerman became an integral part of Hockey Canada's management team.
 He served as general manager for Canada at the 2007 and 2008 IIHF World Championships, bringing home gold and silver respectively.
-He then led Hockey Canada to a magical moment when his team defeated the United States in overtime to win the Gold Medal on home ice at the 2010 Winter Olympics in Vancouver, where he served as executive director.
-He will hold the same position for the 2014 games in Sochi, Russia.
+He has led Hockey Canada to back-to-back gold medal performances at the 2010 and 2014 Winter Olympics.
 Yzerman also won an Olympic Gold Medal as a player with Canada in 2002.

 Steve and his wife, Lisa, have three daughters.